 Calming Herbs and Drugs

 Calming drugs are another option.
 However, we highly recommend trying natural remedies and changing some of the things mentioned above first.
-Monitoring blood work is required bi-annually due to the negative effects that they can cause on your cat’s major organs.
+Bloodwork is required biannually due to the negative effects drugs can have on your cat’s major organs.

 The Diet Change

 The last thing that we usually recommend for house soiling is a diet change.
 These foods are formulated specifically for urinary issues.
 Examples are Hill’s c/d diet and Royal Canin S/O formula.
 The reason for changing to these foods is a condition we call cystitis…a fancy word for inflammation of the bladder.
 After other medical causes (such as UTIs and bladder stones) are ruled out, cystitis is left as the culprit.

 Unfortunately, there are no known causes for this condition.
 The downside to changing to one of these diets is mainly the cost.
 This option may even seem like an impossible feat for people with multiple cats, but it can be achieved.
 Other than food, giving your cat a joint support supplement (such as Cosequin) has been said to work.

 When Nothing Seems to Work